odaridavid/Clean-MVVM-ArchComponents/README.md

 ![Architecture Flow Diagram](art/arch_flow.png)

-This provides better abstractions between concrete framework implementations and the underlying business logic.It requires a number of classes to get things running but the pros outweigh the cons in terms of building an app that should scale.
+This provides better abstractions between framework implementations and the underlying business logic.It requires a number of classes to get things running but the pros outweigh the cons in terms of building an app that should scale.